robvclarke/Portfolio-3-Python/README.md

 The text colors I chose based the lighthouse test for accessibility with an overall score of 98
 ![Lighthouse](/assets/images/lighthouse.png)

+### Unfixed bugs

+There are not any bugs left in the application that I am aware of.

 ## Deployment